The Sentinel (2006 film)

 The Sentinel is a 2006 American political action thriller film directed by Clark Johnson about a veteran United States Secret Service special agent who is suspected of treason after an attempted assassination of the president reveals that someone within the Service is supplying information to the assassins.

 The film stars Michael Douglas as the veteran agent, Kiefer Sutherland as his protégé, Eva Longoria as a rookie Secret Service agent, and Kim Basinger in the role of the First Lady.
 It is based on the 2003 novel of the same name by former Secret Service Agent Gerald Petievich.
 It was filmed in Washington, D.C., and in the Canadian cities of Toronto and Kleinburg, Ontario.

+The Sentinel was released by 20th Century Fox on April 21, 2006.
+The film received mixed reviews from critics and grossed $78.8 million against a $60 million budget.

 Plot

 Pete Garrison is a Secret Service agent and one of the personal bodyguards for the First Lady of the United States Sarah Ballentine, with whom he is having an affair.
 He is one of the oldest and most experienced agents, having been involved in saving Ronald Reagan's life.

 Garrison's close friend and fellow agent Charlie Merriweather is murdered.
 Garrison discovers from a reliable informant that the killing is linked to an assassination plot against the President.
 The intelligence reveals the existence of a mole with access to the President's security detail.

 The Secret Service Protective Intelligence Division, led by Garrison's estranged friend and former protégé, David Breckinridge, with rookie partner Jill Marin, is investigating the plot.
 Breckinridge orders every agent to be subjected to a polygraph test.

 Meanwhile, the mole discovers Garrison's discussion with the informant and his affair with the First Lady.
 He attempts to blackmail Garrison by luring him to a coffee shop, a known meeting point for a Colombian cartel.
 After delaying for some time, Garrison is subjected to the polygraph.

 The agent in charge of the Presidential Protective Division, William Montrose, randomly selects the president's means of transport with a coin toss.
 As the President and first lady visit Camp David, Garrison's informant calls, demanding his payment be made at a shopping mall food court.

 Garrison goes to meet him, but disappears in the crowd, and an assassin tries to kill Garrison.
 Agents pursue the assassin, but he escapes.
-Simultaneously, the presidential helicopter is shot down by a surface-to-air missile outside of Camp David, though neither the POTUS nor his wife was aboard (owing to Montrose's coin "deciding" to use the motorcade instead).
+Simultaneously, the presidential helicopter is shot down by a surface-to-air missile outside of Camp David, although neither the POTUS nor his wife was aboard (owing to Montrose's coin "deciding" to use the motorcade instead).

 Garrison failed the polygraph test owing to concealing his affair with the First Lady.
 Breckinridge confronts and interrogates him at home, pinning him as the prime suspect.
-The source of rancor between them surfaces: Breckinridge believes Garrison had an affair with his wife, causing the breakup of their marriage, which Garrison denies.
+The source of rancor between them surfaces: Breckinridge believes Garrison had an affair with his wife, causing the breakup of their marriage, to which Garrison denies.